grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.77.2016.6
+- New canvas: fix for characters remaining not being reset
+- Adjust Adjust image URLs as changed with the site update
+- New canvas: temporary solution for replaying panels

 1.76.2016.5
 - New canvas: show number of characters left in a caption
 - Fix making page address canonical and prevent eating anchor links in the process